ideyedi/ideyedi/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Software Engineer at WeMakePrice and
+I'm a Backend/Platform software engineer at WeMakePrice and
 receivce Master degree of Artificial intelligence system at Hanyang university
 Before, I was Network and Embedded software developer at Ubiquoss